edvargas/study/awsStudy.md

         2. Health checks that monitor other health checks (Calculated Health Checks)
         3. Health checks that monitor CloudWatch Alarms (full control) - e.g., throttles of DynamoDB, alarms on RDS, custom metrics,... (helpful for private resources)

-    - Health Checks are integrated with CW metrics
+    - Health Checks are integrated with CW (CloudWatch) metrics

     - Monitor an Endpoint
         - About 15 global health checkers will check the endpoint health